-Professor M. Everest (chair) Associate Professors B. Haines, K. Lazar Cantrell, S. Contakes, A. Silberstein Instructor S. Cowell
+Professor K. Lazar Cantrell, M. Everest Associate Professors B. Haines, S. Contakes, A. Silberstein (chair) Instructor S. Cowell

 Description of the Major.
 Chemistry investigates the composition, properties, and changes of properties in substances and various elementary forms of matter.
 The study of chemistry gives students an opportunity to develop necessary modern knowledge and techniques with instrumentation.